Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU

-\subsection{\oursystem{} Intra-Operator Level IR}
+\subsection{Intra-Operator Level IR}

-{The} \oursystem{} intra-operator level IR serves between the inter-operator level IR, and the generated CUDA code.
-At this level, the IR should encode specifications to emit CUDA code, and provide sufficient information specific to each operator invocation to the transform and lowering passes at the inter-operator level.
-These tasks are mainly carried out by the basic elements in IR at this level, lower IR operator instances.
-They provide the methods to generate specialized CUDA code for the operators, to apply operator-specific schedule, and to return necessary information on operator selection and kernel fusion feasibility to the passes at the inter-operator level.
+intra-operator level IR serves between the inter-operator level IR and the generated CUDA code.
+At this level, the IR should encode specifications to emit CUDA code and provide sufficient information specific to each operator invocation to the transform and lowering passes at the inter-operator level.
+The code transformation components at this level provide the methods to generate specialized CUDA code for the operators, to apply operator-specific schedules, and to return necessary information on operator selection and kernel fusion feasibility to the passes at the inter-operator level.

-\oursystem{}'s code generator ultimately lowers the IR to two basic constructs, the GEMM template, and the traversal template.
-Algorithms~\ref{algo:traversal_template} and~\ref{algo:gemm_template} illustrate the edge traversal template and the GEMM template.
+\oursystem{}'s code generator ultimately lowers the IR to two basic constructs, the GEMM template and the traversal template.
+Algorithms~\ref{algo:gemm_template} and~\ref{algo:traversal_template} illustrate the edge traversal template and the GEMM template.
 The node traversal template is similar to Algorithm~\ref{algo:traversal_template}, and we will revisit it in Section~\ref{sec:op_schedule}.
-For simplicity, closures are routines specialized for the specific instances derived from the two templates and involve 1)~function arguments, e.g., number of rows, etc, 2)~special registers, e.g., \texttt{threadIdx}, and 3) loop variables.
+For simplicity, function template specialization refers to routines specialized for the specific instances derived from the two templates and involve 1)~function arguments, e.g., number of rows, etc., 2)~special registers, e.g., \texttt{threadIdx}, and 3) loop variables.